woitaszek/salog/README.rst

 .h1 salog - System administration logfile editor

-``salog`` is a tool for system administrators to record their activities on an administered system.
-Every invocation of ``salog -e`` opens the sysadmin log and inserts a timestamped header line, ready for notes regarding activity on the system.
+``salog`` is a tool for system administrators to record their activities on a computer system.
+Invocation using ``salog -e`` opens the sysadmin log and inserts a timestamped header line, ready for notes regarding activity on the system.
 System administration log files are named based on the hostname and month, supporting storage on a network file system or aggregation on a